³Ô¹ÏÍøÕ¾

 Professor in Modern History and UKRI Future Leaders Fellow, King’s College London

 In medical history, though, both are already familiar themes.
-Physician J. Andrew Armour argued that the heart holds memories and feelings in 1991.
-Nor is there anything new about suggesting organ transplants raise ethical and philosophical questions – they’ve been controversial since their inception in the 1950s .
+Physician argued that and feelings in 1991.
+Nor is there anything new about suggesting organ transplants raise ethical and philosophical questions – they’ve been controversial .

 The study’s authors do not engage with the cultural histories of organ donation, or its ethnic, religious and historical contexts.
-Without an understanding of these, research – and media coverage – can perpetuate Frankenstein-style horror myths about transplantation, already an emotive and ethical minefield.
+Without an understanding of these, research – and media coverage – can perpetuate about transplantation, minefield.

-For decades, researchers have studied whether memories and emotions could linger in the heart, and histories of medicine and emotion show why the question is important.
-It is the heart, the centre of the self – valued in all cultures from ancient Egyptians’ heart weighing to present-day Valentine’s Day cards – that speaks emotional truths.
+For decades, researchers have studied whether memories and emotions could linger in the heart, and show why the question is important.
+It is the heart, the centre of the self – valued in all cultures from to present-day – that speaks emotional truths.

 I’m a historian of medicine, emotion and the body.
-In 2010, I wrote Matters of the Heart: History, Medicine, and Emotion , a history of the emotional, physical and spiritual significance of the heart.
+In 2010, I wrote , a history of the emotional, physical and spiritual significance of the heart.
 My research shows that, before the emergence of scientific medicine, the heart was considered the centre of emotion and memory.

-English physician William Harvey popularised the circulatory blood model in 1628 – first theorised by 13th-century Arab physician Ibn al Nafis .
-This replaced Galen’s 2,000-year-old theory that blood was produced in the liver and burned by the body.
+English physician popularised the circulatory blood model in 1628 – first theorised by 13th-century Arab physician .
+This replaced that blood was produced in the liver and burned by the body.

-Once the heart was understood to be a pump, the brain was promoted to the centre of thought, memory and emotion – helped by René Descartes’ whose 1949 book, Passions of the Soul , explored the relationship between mind and body.
-Gradually, this secularised view of the heart became widespread – the mechanical pump model is still taught in schools .
+Once the heart was understood to be a pump, the brain was promoted to the centre of thought, memory and emotion – helped by René Descartes’ whose 1949 book, , explored the relationship between mind and body.
+Gradually, this secularised view of the heart became widespread – the mechanical pump model is still .

 And, while few cardiologists believe the heart – the centre of a complex chemical system – is a simple organ, most prefer not to think of the heart as the seat of the soul.
 “How then”, one famous heart transplant surgeon asked me, “could I cut it out of a man’s body?”